jahanxb/client-server/README.md

 ## Server.py

 Server.py works as the server to accept files upload and give back response to client.
 For authentication client passes a string that is hardcoded in server.py to check the client authenticity.
-Performs both md5, sha256 and pychksum checksums on files
+Performs sha256 and verifies source and server checksum

 ## Client.py
 Client.py sends the data to the server, it takes two arguments 'folder_destination' and 'concurrency_rate' for sending data to server.
 The Authentication code is hard coded inside the code.
-Performs both md5, sha256 and pychksum checksums on files
+Performs  sha256 checksums on files number of files transfer is proportional to concurrency
 >How to Use it
 ```sh
 if __name__ == '__main__':